Turning Semi Trucks Can Cause Serious Accidents

 In many cases, the driver of the truck, the owner of the truck, or even the company that the trucker works for may be held legally liable for any damages that result from an accident.
-This can include the injuries suffered by all those affected in the crash as well as other damages, like income lost due to time missed from work for treatment and recovery.
+This can include the medical bills incurred by all those affected in the crash as well as other damages, like income lost due to time missed from work for treatment and recovery.

 At Abels & Annes, P.C., we put our experience to use every day as we fight for our clients’ rights.
 We offer a free case consultation to all injury victims who contact us at (855) LAW-CHICAGO or locally at (312) 924-7575 and there is no obligation on the part of the victim for taking advantage of the free call.
 Our legal team understands that you may need answers at any time, and to help provide you with those answers, we keep a lawyer standing by 24 hours a day, seven days a week to take your call.

 If an accident has left you injured or has claimed the life of your loved one, make sure you have someone on your side, fighting for your rights.
 Call us today and let us help you seek a recovery you deserve.